 Grow their passion.

 As a parent, it is important to help support your children.
 Yes, children change their minds, but that is part of the process.
 I believe I have to support them in finding their dreams and help them fulfill those dreams.
 Right now, that means I involve them in lots of STEM activities since this has been a strong interest of both of my children since they were four.
 One of my sons is an artist and draws almost every single day.
 I support him by buying books to help him develop his skills and by sending him to art camp.
-His brother is now a published author.
-He wanted to write a book, so my husband and I helped him reach this goal.
+His brother would like to publish a book, so my husband and I are helping him work towards that goal.

 Give them guidance.